 Another notoriously unreliable used sedan is the 2021 Nissan Sentra, which has three recalls on file with the NHTSA.

-These recalls are primarily due to faulty tie rods that can cause drivers to lose control of the vehicle and rearview camera malfunction.
+These recalls are primarily due to faulty tie rods that can cause drivers to lose control of the vehicle and a rearview camera malfunction.

 2024 Volkswagen Jetta